AvaloniaUI/Avalonia.Markup.Declarative/readme.md

 ## External libraries support

 By default *Avalonia.Markup.Declarative* contains only extension from Avalonia Framework controls and also has source generator, that adds Extensions from sources of your project.
-But sometimes you need to use third-party controls form Nuget Packages.
+But sometimes you need to use third-party controls from Nuget Packages.
 For that cases you need to use AvaloniaExtensionGenerator tool ( https://www.nuget.org/packages/AvaloniaExtensionGenerator/ ).

 ##Installation
 ```